 44. Transitional regulations

-(1) If this Part does not provide sufficiently for a matter or issue of a transitional nature that arises as a result of the amendments made to the Bail Act 1982 by this Part, the Governor may make regulations (the “transitional regulations”) prescribing all matters that are required, necessary or convenient to be prescribed for providing for the matter or issue.
+(1) If this Part does not provide sufficiently for a matter or issue of a transitional nature that arises as a result of the amendments made to the Bail Act 1982 by this Part, the Governor may make regulations (the transitional regulations) prescribing all matters that are required, necessary or convenient to be prescribed for providing for the matter or issue.

 (2) The transitional regulations may provide that specified provisions of the Bail Act 1982 or this Part —